2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 Flights To Vietnam

-Flights often account for the largest portion of Vietnam vacation costs – but, of course, it all depends on where you are flying from.
+Flights often account for the largest portion of Vietnam vacation costs.
+Of course, it all depends on where you are flying from!
 To find the best prices on airfare, we recommend starting your search on SkyScanner.

 Getting Around Vietnam

-Visitors have a choice when it comes to getting around Vietnam.
-The fastest and most reliable method of getting between cities is by plane; but it is also the most expensive way of traveling around Vietnam.
-Low-cost carriers, like VietJet and JetStar, offer relatively inexpensive flights.
+The fastest and most reliable method of getting between cities is by plane.
+It is also the most expensive way of traveling around Vietnam.
+Low-cost carriers, like VietJet and Bamboo, offer relatively inexpensive flights.

-Many of the cities are also connected by train and/or bus, which are significantly cheaper ways to get around Vietnam…however, they take a lot longer.
+Many places are also connected by train and/or bus.
+While this a significantly cheaper way to get around Vietnam…it takes a lot longer.

-Pro Tip: Using the overnight buses and trains to get between two destinations is a good way to roll the cost of accommodations and travel into one price.
+Pro Tip: Using the overnight buses and trains is a good way to roll the cost of accommodations into the price of travel.

 Vietnam Accommodations